How to Replace a Broken Amazon Echo for Free

 The Echo will struggle to pick up your voice if there's too much background noise or if it's located near a wall.
 Ideally it should be in the center of a room near your WiFi router to work properly.

 Finally, make sure to dust off your product because that may dilute/block the microphones from hearing you properly.
+You should clean your Echo at least once a week.

 How to Contact Amazon's Customer Service